What are Proctoring Services?

 • All exams should be scheduled at least 7 days prior to each exam or quiz and 14 days prior to their final exams to avoid any possibilities of not being able to test due to DSS reaching full testing capacity.

-• Students who will not be able to make their scheduled testing session must cancel their testing request.
-This may be done through the online portal or by contacting the DSS Office.
+• Students who will not be able to make their scheduled testing session must cancel their testing request; preferably through the online portal or by contacting the DSS Office.

 Please Note: